 This sounds like a good idea in theory, doesn’t it?

-But in practice it is often worse than filing for bankruptcy, for several reasons.
+But in practice filing for bankruptcy is often much better, for several reasons.

 How do debt consolidation companies operate?

 Here’s what you need to know about debt consolidation companies.

 When you work with a debt consolidation company, you typically:

 - Give them all of your bills, and